cardano-foundation/cf-lob-platform/docs/onChainFormat.md

 }
 ```

-Currently we are using the following types:
+Currently we are supporting the following types:
 - `INDIVIDUAL_TRANSACTIONS`
 - `REPORT`